redbear/nRF5x/nRF52832/docs/DFU_User_Guide.md

 ### 2. DFU service
 &nbsp; &nbsp; Add dfu service to application(Refer to official examples).

-## How to export compiled binary file from Arduino program
+## How to export compiled binary file from Arduino program:

 Arduino IDE Hot Key: Ctrl + Alt + S

 ## How to create .zip: